IL17RD: IL-17 signaling

 The IL-17 receptor family belongs to a group of structurally similar receptors with a distinctive SEFIR (Sef and IL-17R) domain.
 The founding member, IL-17RA, along with IL-17RC serve as a receptor complex for IL-17.
 IL-17 is a proinflammatory cytokine mainly produced by Th17 subset of T cells and plays an important role in extracellular pathogen elimination as well as several autoinflammatory diseases (such as psoriasis or rheumatoid arthritis).
 IL-17RD has been reported to associate and co-localize with IL-17RA, mediate IL-17 signaling, and interact with TRAF6 (an IL-17 downstream molecule).
 Moreover, deletion of IL-17RD intracellular domain has a dominant negative effect and suppresses IL-17 signaling.
 In contrast, deletion of extracellular domain had no effect on IL-17 signaling.
 However, full-body IL-17RD knockout mice do not present with any apparent phenotype.
 This might be accounted for by the presence of IL-17RC which to an extent substitutes IL-17RD.
-It is important to note, however, that IL-17RC or IL-17RD deletion fails to protect against imiquimod-induced psoriasis.
+IL-17RC or IL-17RD deletion fails to protect against imiquimod-induced psoriasis.